 Remove a set of shutters from the box and hold one shutter up on one side of the window you are putting it on.

 Place it were you want it – if you get paneled ones like we did, one panel is slightly longer than the other and it should be on the bottom.

 Place a level on top of the shutter, level it up, then mark a spot on both sides at the top and bottom of the shutter where you want the shutter fasteners to go.
 We just eyeballed this.
 The shutter fasteners are the same color as the shutters so they blend in really well and you can’t tell if you’re off by a little bit or not.
 If you can place the fasteners where they will go into mortar rather than brick, thus, you will drill into the mortar, rather than brick, it will make your job easier.

 Take the shutter and using your regular drill, drill a 1/4″ hole using the 1/4″ regular drill bit in each of your marked spots.

 Que our second hiccup.
-The hammer drill is a must for drilling into brick.
+The hammer drill is a must for drilling into brick and mortar.
 We did not know this.
 We tried to use our regular corded drill at first and it flat out didn’t work.
 There were tears, there were words.
 It was stressful.
 After some research, we decided a hammer drill might work better – total game changer.